The Risks of Commodities

 For example, if the price of crude oil is trading at $82 a barrel and crude oil futures contract is for 1,000 barrels, the total value of the futures contract is $82,000.
 A trader might only have to post about $5,100 to control $82,000 worth of crude oil.
 For every $1 that crude oil moves, that trader could potentially earn or lose $1,000 per contract held.

 The professional seasoned commodity veterans in the business have mastered these volatile and leveraged markets.
 Commodity Trading Advisors (CTA’s) tend to achieve positive returns because of their experience in the managed futures arena.
-The Barclay CTA Index highlights that CTA’s earned an average compound annual return of 11.56% for the period between 1980 and 2009.
-CTA's had three losing years, and the worst drawdown was –1.19%.
+The Barclay CTA Index, which measures the composite performance of a hypothetical portfolio of established trading programs, returned an average of about 9.6% annually from 1980 through 2020.

 The CTA statistics illustrate that while commodities are risk-laden for the small trader, market professionals have been able to demonstrate consistent returns with large pools of money, and they can control the risk through diversification and time-tested trading strategies.
 In the end, commodities can be treacherous or just another investment that often offers above-average returns.